-VisiData is an open source powertool for exploring and manipulating data.
+VisiData is an interactive multitool for tabular data.
 It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle millions of rows with ease.

 man vdor with